spankie/sqoo4-nioclass/networking/README.md

 # NETWORKING IN JAVA

-NETWORK is group of computers connected together.
+NETWORK is a group of computers connected together.

 # TCP/IP Network layers